 Anthropic reports first AI‑orchestrated large‑scale cyberattack; most blocked

-It also raises questions about oversight, responsibility and how quickly defenders must adapt to threats that no longer require a human hand to orchestrate.
+It also leaves us wondering about oversight, liability and how fast defenders need to adjust when threats no longer require a human hand to orchestrate.

 According to Anthropic, this represents the first documented case of a large-scale cyberattack executed without significant human intervention.
 While most attacks were blocked, a small number succeeded.
 AI agent carries out attacks with minimal human oversight The attackers used the AI's agentic capabilities to automate 80 to 90 percent of the campaign.